 Tenant guarantor loans mean that your guarantor can be a tenant and doesn’t have to be a homeowner to make you eligible for a guarantor loan.
 Also known as non-homeowner guarantor loans, the lenders featured on our site will consider all types of guarantors and credit scores.
-Our site is 100% free to use and by clicking on the lender of your choice, you will be taken to their website where you can apply.
+Our site is 100% free to use and by clicking on the lender of your choice, you will be taken to an application form where you can fill in your details.
+Your application will go to our trusted partners at Talk Loans who will discuss your application and place you with a lender mostly likely to accept your tenant guarantor loan.
 We are a comparison website which is authorised and regulated by the FCA as a credit broker.

 UK Credit (Tenant Guarantor)UK Credit offers loans for tenant guarantors too.
 Borrow between £1,000 and £6,000, over 1 to 5 years and there are no upfront fees for applying.
 Your data and loan application will be processed by Talk Loans.
 Loan Amount£1,000 to £6,000Representative APR59.9% APR (£1,000 to £6,000)Loan Term1 year to 5 years Representative Example: £3,000 over 3 years, representative 59.9% APR fixed.
 Monthly payment £158.42 Annual interest rate 47.87% fixed.
 Interest payable £2703.12.
 Total repayable £5703.12.

-If you are looking for a tenant guarantor loan, its because the person who you want to be your guarantor is a tenant and they are currently renting a property.
-The reason why this makes a difference to your application is because traditionally guarantor loan lenders would be more likely to accept an application where the guarantor is a homeowner.
+If you are looking for a tenant guarantor loan, its because the person who you want to be your guarantor is a tenant and they are currently renting a property or even living at home.
+The reason why this makes a difference to your application is because traditionally guarantor loan lenders would be more likely to accept an application where the guarantor is a homeowner (a person who owns a property, with or without a mortgage).

 Why do guarantor lenders want to lend to homeowners?